skyde/Interaction/README.md

 Uses eye tracking, footpedals and keyboard macros (no mouse)

-Originally made for an injured wrist, but is great for day to day use.
+Originally made for an injured wrist, but it is comfortable for day to day use as well.

 # Eye Gaze